jvanlier/til/python/np-one-channel-grayscale-image-to-3-channels.md

 ```

 Couple pointers:
-- The `* 255` is included because of the asumption that pixel values are from 0 to 1.
+- The `* 255` is included because of the asumption that pixel values range from 0 to 1.
 Change accordingly if they aren't.
 - Might need to replace `binary_img` with `binary_img.astype(np.uint8)` if it isn't that dtype already.